Seasawher/mathlib4-help/docs/options.md

 default: `true`

 (aesop) Only for use by Aesop developers.
 Uses static structuring instead of dynamic structuring if no metavariables appear in the proof.

+## aesop.dev.statefulForward
+type: `Bool`

+default: `true`

+(aesop) Only for use by Aesop developers.
+Enables the new stateful forward reasoning engine.

 ## aesop.smallErrorMessages
 type: `Bool`